-> Cats don’t just groom themselves to clean their fur, but they do it to soothe and comfort themselves.
-Animal experts believe this is in reaction to threatening or embarrassing situations.
-It’s a form of self-medication and helps to relieve tension – like a natural form of medication.
+Cats don’t just groom themselves to clean their fur, but they do it to soothe and comfort themselves.
+Animal experts believe this is in response to threatening or embarrassing situations, and it’s also a form of self-medication that relieves tension.

-This means the grooming process feels nice, and cats close their eyes as a sign of enjoyment.
+This means the grooming process feels pleasant, and cats close their eyes as a sign of enjoyment.

 Similarly, cats close their eyes when grooming their facial area.
-This is for practical reasons, as it reduces the risk of their claws scratching and cutting their eyes.
-It also prevents debris from dropping into the eyes as they clean.
+This is for practical reasons, as it reduces the risk of their claws scratching their eyes and prevents debris from getting into the eyes as they clean.

-However, if your cat closes its eyes as you groom it with a brush or comb, it probably not very happy.
+However, if your cat closes its eyes as you groom it with a brush or comb, it may be unhappy.
 Eye-closing is a sign that your cat is trying to get through the uncomfortable process, especially if they’re a long-haired breed with lots of knots and mattes.

 Are My Cat’s Eyes Closed Due To A Health Problem?

-While cats close their eyes for a range of positive reasons, this behavior can also be a sign that something’s wrong.
-Cats are experts at hiding sickness and illness.
-In the wild, this keeps them safe from predators.
+While cats close their eyes for largely positive reasons, this behavior can signify that something’s wrong.
+Cats are experts at hiding sickness and illness, which keeps them safe from predators.

 - Eye ulcers

-As eye infections develop and get worse, they make cats unwell.
-Many animals lose their appetite, leading to unhealthy weight loss.
-Sight problems are also a likely side-effect.
-This affects a cat’s safety and wellbeing when roaming outside.
+Many animals lose their appetite, leading to weight loss.
+Sight problems are a likely side effect that affects a cat’s safety and wellbeing when roaming outside.

 Injuries caused by scratches or foreign bodies are uncomfortable and painful, making it difficult for your cat to keep its eyes open.